Demonic-lie/Machine-Learning-Exercises/README.md

 # Machine-Learning-Exercises
-This repo contains all the codes and exercises I've practiced through instructor guidance from udemy.
+This repo contains all the codes and exercises I've practiced on.